Wainberg/RcppML/README.md

 The R API interfaces with the C++ class and operates in-place by reference.

 **Constructor:**
-* `nmf_model(data)` constructs a new object of class `nmf`.
-The `data` matrix is copied and transposed, and pointers to both version of the matrix are retained in the object.
+* `nmf_sparse(data)`, constructs a new object of class `nmf`.
+The `data` matrix is copied and transposed, and pointers to both versions of the matrix are retained in the object.
 Removing the object from the R environment will invalidate the class.

 **Parameter Setters:**
 * `$L1(0, 0)` or `$L1(0)` set an L1 penalty in the range `(0, 1]`